 Theory and clinical practice related to application of the nursing process based on Roy's Adaptation Model.
 Students provide care for the adult client having a variety of complex medical-surgical health problems and learn to apply the nursing process for clients experiencing common mental health issues.
-Focus is on the role of the registered nurse in therapeutic communication, health teaching, leadership, management and team work.
+Focus is on the role of the registered nurse in therapeutic communication, health teaching, leadership, management, and team work.
 Students further develop skills and apply theory introduced in NRSR 22 in varied and more complex settings, and gain additional theory and skills related to new clinical areas and levels of responsibility. (letter grade only) (CSU)

 NRSR 0024.
-Advanced Medical Surgical and Maternal-Newborn Nursing Units: 11
+Advanced Medical Surgical and Maternal-Newborn Nursing

-Prerequisite: Completion of NRSR 23 with grade of "C" or better Hours: 396 (99 lecture, 297 laboratory)
+Prerequisite: Completion of NRSR 23 with grade of "C" or better

 Theory and correlated clinical practice related to the application of the nursing process based on Roy's Adaptation Model for multiple adult and geriatric clients with complex health problems experiencing acute illness.
 Students learn to promote adaptation for the maternal-newborn clients experiencing illness/stressors.
-Students further develop skills and apply theory introduced in previous semesters in varied and more complex settings, and gain additional theory and skills related to new clinical areas and levels of responsibility.
-During the first ten weeks, clinical experience takes place in the medical-surgical and maternal newborn settings under the direct supervision of the faculty.
-The final six weeks encompass the completion of a pre-licensure preceptorship with a registered nurse in the medical-surgical clinical setting. (letter grade only) (CSU)
+Students further develop skills and apply theory introduced in previous semesters in varied and more complex settings, and gain additional theory and skills related to new clinical areas and levels of responsibility. (letter grade only) (CSU)

 NRSR 0025.
-High Risk Obstetrical/Newborn Nursing Units: 0.5
+HIgh Risk Obstetrical/Newborn Nursing

+Units: 0.5

-Prerequisite: Enrollment as an LVN to RN upward mobility student Hours: 16 (7 lecture, 9 laboratory)
+Prerequisite: Enrolled as an LVN to RN upward mobility student